Vegetable Oil Motoring - Frequently Asked Questions

 Research I've read suggests not, and from my personal experience I can say that my miles per gallon is the same on either veg oil or diesel.

 In my opinion, insurance companies will use ANY excuse to avoid paying out on a claim, so I would strongly urge you to notify your car insurance company if you use vegetable oil.
 Some can be a little funny about it, but shop around.
 You'll find one that's happy for you to use biofuels.
+More details on car insurance.

-SVO simply means Straight Vegetable OIl.
+SVO simply means Straight Vegetable Oil.
 As some folk make Biodiesel, and as others mix additives into their veg oil, someone somewhere came up with the acronym SVO to make life easier.

 Yes, they mix very well.
 Lot's of people run their engines on a cocktail of the two, mixing in proportions that they favour.
 I don't personally do this and have no knowledge that I can pass on to others, but if you're interested a search around the internet will yield results.